Samurai (2002 film)

-Samurai is a 2002 Indian Tamil-language vigilante action thriller film written and directed by Balaji Sakthivel, and produced by S. Sriram.
-The film stars Vikram in the title role, with supporting roles played by Anita Hassanandani, Jaya Seal, and Nassar.
+Samurai is a 2002 Indian Tamil-language vigilante action thriller film written and directed by Balaji Sakthivel in his directoral debut and produced by S. Sriram.
+The film stars Vikram in the title role, alongside Anita Hassanandani, Jaya Seal, and Nassar.
 Cinematography was handled by Sethu Sriram and the music was scored by Harris Jayaraj.

-Filming of Samurai started in 2000 but due to production delays, was not released until July 2002.
+Filming of Samurai started in March 2001 but due to the production delays, the film was released in July 2002.

 Plot

-Thiyagarajan, a medical student, heads to meet his childhood friend Nisha.
-On the way, he meets a kind-hearted but naughty schoolgirl Deiva, who lives with her grandmother and is the daughter of a police officer named Sandana Pandian.
+Thiyagarajan, a medical student, heads to meet his childhood friend Varadharajan.
+On the way, he meets a kind-hearted but mischievous schoolgirl Deiva, who lives with her grandmother and is the daughter of a police officer named Sandana Pandian.
 Sandana has a run-in with Thiyagu, but later realizes his kind-heartedness.
-Thiyagu meets up with his friends to kidnap a politician for his illegal activities at which time, he finds out that Sandana's family are neighbors and good friends with his friend.
+Thiyagu meets up with his friends to kidnap a politician for his illegal activities at which time, he finds out that Sandana's family are neighbors with him and good friends with his friend.
 After the dirty politician gets kidnapped, Sandana is appointed to investigate the case.

 Meanwhile, Thiyagu also kidnaps another five people, while Sandana is unable to catch the culprit.
 During this time, Nisha's friends try to molest Deiva.
 Unable to bear the trauma she experienced on her own, she returns to her parents.
 However, Sandana is already stressed out from the investigation and doesn't want to hear about Deiva's problems.
-Thiyagu helps to relieve Deiva's anxiety by telling her he now knows how to avoid that type of situation in the future.
+Thiyagu helps to relieve Deiva's anxiety by telling her she now knows how to avoid that type of situation in the future.
 After that, Deiva, not knowing Thiyagu's true identity, falls in love with him.

 Past: Thiyagu's studious classmate, Kavitha writes about the things, which she wants to tell Thiyagu in her diary, but never does.
 Although Thiyagu gets irritated with her, he still loves her.
-While attending medical school, Kavitha discovers that a pharmaceutical company has distributed dangerous medicines that caused a boy's death.
+While attending medical school, Kavitha discovers that a pharmaceutical company has distributed expired medicines that caused a boy's death.
 When she tries to expose the company, no one supports her because they don't know the boy.
 This upset her so much she commits suicide.
 Before dying though, Kavitha asked Thiyagu to deliver justice for the boy's death on her behalf.
 After much thought, and after reading Kavitha's diary, Thiyagu and his friends decide to exact vengeance on those, who use a loophole in the law to complete their prison sentence in guest houses and hospitals.